 To get electronic money into your account you can, subject further to this user agreement:

-- accept a payment in your account from someone else.
-We may charge you
+- Accept a payment in your account from someone else.
+We may charge you fees for this.

 You can obtain electronic money from us by:

-- automatically using your applicable funding source(s) to cover the amount of the payments that you instruct us to send to other users (and the transaction fees payable by you to us).; or
+- Automatically using your applicable funding source(s) to cover the amount of the payments that you instruct us to send to other users (and the transaction fees payable by you to us).

 The execution of any payment to us from your funding source provider is your funding source provider’s legal responsibility.
 We have no control over how long the payment to us will take.